GravityKit/GravityView/readme.txt

 == Changelog ==

+= 2.6.1 on February 20, 2020 =

+* Added: "Enable Edit Locking" View setting to toggle on and off entry locking (in the "Edit Entry" tab of the View Settings)

 = 2.6 on February 12, 2020 =

 * Added: Implement Gravity Forms Entry Locking - see when others are editing an entry at the same time ([learn more](https://docs.gravityview.co/article/676-entry-locking))